Skip to content

 Our district maintains athletic facilities and pays the salaries of our coaches.
 All other resources come from fundraising, sponsorship, and income from ticket sales that athletic teams use to support their needs.
 Actually, we are one of only a few districts that don’t support athletics at the district level.

 A. This tax is already being paid by property owners at 27 mills.
-In the next year, the tax rate will actually decrease from 27 mills to 24 mills.
+In the next year, the tax rate will actually decrease from 27 mills to 24 mills (based on last year’s millage rates).
 If the voters agree to the reallocation of mills, the tax rate for these millages will stay at 24 mills and not go higher, with the potential of going down in the future.
 Your property millages will be less next year!
 For example, if your assessed home value is $250,000, then the cost of the 24 dedicated mills is maintained at the rate of approximately $420 per year or $35 per month.
 (Reducing debt service from 27 mills to 24 mills is a savings of $53 for a home valued at $250,000 or $98 for a $400,000 home.)

 B. If your assessed home value is $400,000, then the cost of the 24 dedicated mills is $780 per year or $65 per month.